vbirjuko/RSLK-MAX_Line_Maze/Src/README.md

 <li><b>BLINKER_SEGMENT</b> - what speed is selected running on maze segment.
 Just for debug purposes.

+<b?COLOR_SENSOR_ON_BACK</b> - if color sensor is placed on robots back.
+Defines time to check deadend color before turn or after.

 And also remove from build and leave one of color_vem6040.c or color tcs34725.c, depending what you have installed.